dasdibyajyoti29-gif/E-commerce_Sales_Analysis/README.md

 # 📊 Advanced Power BI E-commerce_Sales_Analysis

 This repository showcases my **Advanced Power BI Sales Dashboard** project, built to solve real-world business challenges through **comprehensive sales analysis and forecasting**.
-The project demonstrates **end-to-end expertise** in data cleaning, advanced DAX, dashboard design, and predictive analytics, making it a strong highlight for **Business Analyst** and **Data Analyst** roles.
+The project demonstrates **end-to-end expertise** in data cleaning, advanced DAX, dashboard design, **time series analysis**, and predictive analytics, making it a strong highlight for **Business Analyst** and **Data Analyst** roles focused on **driving business success**.

 ---

 ## 🚀 Project Objective

-The primary goal of this project was to **transform raw sales data into meaningful business intelligence** by designing an advanced and interactive Power BI dashboard.
+The primary goal of this project was to **transform raw sales data into meaningful business intelligence** by designing an advanced and **interactive dashboard**.
 It serves as a practical demonstration of my ability to:

 - Clean and prepare raw data for accuracy and consistency
 - Apply advanced **DAX queries** for deeper insights
 - Design a user-friendly, insightful dashboard from scratch
-- Implement **sales forecasting models** directly in Power BI
+- Implement **sales forecasting models** directly in Power BI for actionable **insights**

 ---